 1) Neck Buff

 Unlike more conventional scarves, the neck Buff doesn’t become irritable or itchy, and there’s no chance of it unravelling or loosening leaving chilly drafts down the back of your neck.
+Simply pull it over your head and let is sit around your neck.

 2) Face mask